Banner

 Antal van den Bosch, KNAW Meertens Institute, Netherlands

-Charles van den Heuvel, 1) History of Knowledge, Huygens Institute for the History of the Netherlands and the University of Amsterdam, Netherlands
+Charles van den Heuvel, Huygens Institute for the History of the Netherlands and the University of Amsterdam, Netherlands

 Melvin Wevers, Digital Humanities Lab at the KNAW Humanities Cluster, Netherlands